stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-Okay, well that's just--
+Okay, well let's just--

 #### MR SQUEAKINGTON

-Also, I, I have a much bigger and more impressive form in a different dimension.
+Also, I--I have a much bigger and more impressive form in a different dimension.

 #### UNAL

-Ah. __[stutters]__ Very interesting.
-Well, you look like a very tiny budgie now so quite shocking seeing you just heft that door completely off of its hinges.
+Ah.
+Very--v--that's very interesting.
+Well, you look like a very tiny budgie now, so...

+__[Lydia laughing]__

+#### UNAL

+...quite shocking seeing you just...

+#### MR SQUEAKINGTON

+*(laughing)* I am a... t--t--

+#### UNAL

+...heft that door completely off of its hinges.

+__[laughter]__

+#### MR SQUEAKINGTON

-__Mr Squeakington: [laughs]__ I am a tiny, tiny budgie.
+*(laughing)* --tiny, tiny budgie.

+__[chuckling]__

+#### UNAL

+Um--

+#### MR SQUEAKINGTON

 Don't know my own strength.
-Squeak.

-##### [SFX: mechanical whirring noise added]
+Squeak!

 #### UNAL

-Well-- Well, there's quite a lot of sap in there so I-I don't know if wouldn't mind but __[stutters]__ this is the only uniform I've got and I'd rather keep it-- It's not very good for the commander to look dirty, so if you wouldn't mind going inside and getting the scanner scanner, that'd be greatly appreciated.
+Well--y--well, there's quite a lot of sap in there, so I--I don't know if you wouldn't mind, but I--uh--this is the only uniform I've got, and I'd rather keep it... it's not very good for the commander to look dirty, so, if you wouldn't mind going inside and getting the scanner-scanner, that'd be greatly appreciated.
 I might even give you a commendation.

 #### MR SQUEAKINGTON

-Oh, is-- can I eat it?
+Oh, is it--is--can I eat it?

 #### UNAL

-The sap or the scanner scanner?
+The sap or the scanner-scanner?

 #### MR SQUEAKINGTON